Quarterly earnings calls, a routine practice for most U.S. corporations, can be a rich source of insight and ideas for investors. Here's what to know.

 To access earnings calls, log in to your account at tdameritrade.com.
 Select Research & Ideas > Markets > Calendar > Earnings, then select a date and scroll/swipe down for a list of companies reporting earnings on that date.
 Select the speaker icon to listen to a conference call.

-Before the call starts, pull up a one-minute chart of the company stock or stock shares (more on that later).
+Before the call starts, pull up a one-minute chart of the company stock (more on that later).
 After the call begins, you’ll be in “listen-only” mode.
 (Typically, only industry analysts are allowed to ask questions during the Q&A session; earnings call transcripts can be found through some third-party services.)

 A typical earnings call starts with a “safe harbor” statement from the company’s management, which alerts listeners that the discussion of financial results may include forward-looking statements, meaning that estimates of financial results based on the forward-looking statements may substantially differ from the actual results.
-The disclaimer “is intended to limit the company’s liability if the forward-looking assumptions made by the company’s management drastically differ from the actual results in the future,” the Corporate Finance Institute stated on its website.

 The first 15 to 30 minutes of the earnings call may not seem like earth-shaking “news,” but investors should pay close attention.
 What you hear could help you make a well-informed, long-term investing decision—or help you avoid a bad one.

-The first half or so of the earnings call is usually followed by a Q&A period, which is when things can get interesting.
+The first half or so of the earnings call is usually followed by a Q&A period, which is when things can also get interesting.
 Sometimes the CEO will stray from the script and speak candidly or off the cuff about something with implications for the business or the stock price—say, buyout speculation or an activist investor who’s targeted the company.

 What’s the “tone” of the call?
 Do executives seem less optimistic than they were a few months ago?
 Have sales slowed?
 Is a new product launch struggling?
 Have new competitors emerged?
 Have global economic trends adversely affected the company?
-For example, amid the COVID-19 pandemic, supply chain disruptions affected sales, manufacturing, and distribution of the products of many companies, and comments from company executives during conference calls helped put sales and earnings numbers in the context of the macroeconomic environment—for better or worse.
+For example, during the pandemic, supply chain disruptions affected sales, manufacturing, and distribution of the products of many companies, and comments from company executives during conference calls helped put sales and earnings numbers in the context of the macroeconomic environment—for better or worse.

-This is where the aforementioned one-minute chart comes in handy.
+This is where the afore-mentioned one-minute chart comes in handy.
 Many short-term traders also listen to earnings calls, so following an earnings call “blow by blow” via an intraday chart can give you an idea of what market professionals consider key issues for a company.
 Executive comments on profit outlooks or other matters can move the stock price, even if just for a few seconds (see figure 1).

 Usually, in the Q&A sessions, only the analysts at big Wall Street banks or investment shops can ask questions.
-These analysts often follow several other companies in a specific industry, which means they track the company whose call you’re listening to, as well as the company’s top competitors (be sure to check for any analyst rating changes on the company’s stock afterward).
+These analysts often follow several other companies in a specific industry, which means they track the company whose call you’re listening to as well as the company’s top competitors (be sure to check for any analyst rating changes on the company’s stock afterward).

 Listen for particularly pointed questions, or the same questions asked more than once.
 If the CEO hesitates or regurgitates something from the press release, that’s worth noting.
-“If analysts come back with repeated questions about something, that subject may be an area of concern,” Fairbourn noted.
+“If analysts come back with repeated questions about something, that subject may be an area of concern,” Coffey noted.

-For more on what to listen for in an earnings call and on the risks of trading earnings announcements, watch the video below.
+For more on what to listen for in an earnings call and on the risks of trading during earnings announcements, watch the video below.

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.